Part-Time PhD in History

 Students will research and write a doctoral thesis of up to 80,000 words, representing an original contribution to knowledge.

-They will be supported throughout the course by a Supervisor, an experienced Cambridge academic who will provide one-to-one advice and feedback.
-At the same time, the student will take part in Cambridge's vibrant research community, attending seminars, postgraduate workshops and a broad spectrum of skills training.
+They will be supported throughout the course by a supervisor, an experienced Cambridge academic who will provide one-to-one advice and feedback.
+At the same time, students will be a part of Cambridge's vibrant research community, attending seminars, workshops and a broad spectrum of skills training.

 As well as regular meetings with your supervisor, students will have an annual progress meeting at which they submit an annual progress paper.

-At the end of the fifth term, students submit a Progress Essay (up to 10,000) words and meet formally with their Supervisor and Advisor (another academic who provides additional guidance).
+At the end of the fifth term, students submit a a substantial piece of written work (up to 10,000 words) and meet with two assessors within their field of research.
 This meeting determines whether the student has made sufficient progress to complete their thesis on schedule.

 At the end of their research project, students submit their completed thesis and take part in an oral ('viva voce') examination on its contents.
 The two examiners will be leading academics in the field.